CyberMonitor/orquestra-docs/intro/content/tutorial/qcbm.md

 The way a QCBM builds a distribution is by starting with a vector $\theta$ of parameters (or angles for our gates), and preparing a wave function $|\phi(\theta)\rangle$ using a quantum circuit model.
 The process of training the QCBM model gives us a vector $\theta$ that generates a good approximation to $\mathbf{P}_\mathcal{D}$, where the probability of an outcome $\mathbf{x}$ is given by Born's rule $P_{\theta}(\mathbf{x}) = | \langle \mathbf{x} | \psi(\theta) \rangle |^2$.

 ## The Dataset: Bars and Stripes
 In this tutorial we use a QCBM to find a distribution that generates a particular dataset.
-This dataset is the Bars and Stripes dataset.
-The Bars and Stripes dataset is widely used to study generative models for unsupervised machine learning.
+This dataset is the BAS dataset.
+The BAS dataset is widely used to study generative models for unsupervised machine learning.
 It is comprised by the black and white images inside an $m \times n$ rectangle which contain any number of either horizontal stripes or vertical bars.
 The cardinality of this set is $2^m + 2^n - 2$, and the set corresponding to $m=2$ and $n=2$ is illustrated below.

 ![The Bars and Stripes Dataset](../img/bars-and-stripes.png)*The Bars and Stripes dataset inside a $2 \times 2$ box.*